Vualto/vudrm-public-docs/docs/source/VUDRM-key-provision.md

 #### Multikey

-Get a CPIX 2.1 document that uses separate keys for video and audio tracks; it is Only supported by DASH with PlayReady or Widevine.
+Get a CPIX 2.1 document that uses separate keys for video and audio tracks; it is only supported by DASH with PlayReady or Widevine.

 ##### Optional query params: